 I know some places in the country see frost before Halloween... being a South Texas gal, I can't imagine that, but I know it's true!

 If this is the case for you, make sure your 120 days to maturity is up before the first frost.
+Then simply cure and store them for the holidays.

 Best Pumpkin Variety for Carving and Pie